Rhode Island Domestic Violence Crimes and Gun Rights Lawyer

 We know that domestic violence crimes can have serious repercussions on your family life, your employment, and even your right to possess and own firearms.
-Domestic violence charges require the legal skill and expertise of dedicated Rhode Island domestic violence attorneys.
+Domestic violence charges require the legal skill and expertise of dedicated Rhode Island domestic violence crimes and gun rights attorneys.
 Our lawyers understand there are always two sides to every story, which is why we take the time to listen to yours and build your individual defense.

 Arrested for domestic violence?
 Worried about the impact this could have on your right to legally own a firearm?
 Call us today at (401) 245-5100.